scottyhq/blog/articles/mdx_on_mac.md

 MDX is tricky to obtain,,, [here is one place](http://winsar.unavco.org/isce.html).

 You'll need some dated open motif libraries to run it.
-Fortunately, with Homebrew (see previous post), it's not hard to get it working on a Mac:
+Fortunately, with Homebrew [see this post]({filename}ROI_PAC_ON_MAC.md), it's not hard to get it working on a Mac:

 ```
 brew install lesstif